-When considering studying in Canada or any other nation, one of the most important considerations is the SOP (Statement of Purpose).
+When considering to study in Canada from Nepal or any other nation, one of the most important considerations is the SOP (Statement of Purpose).
 Your dream of studying in Canada will remain a dream if you do not have an SOP.
 The SOP must be written correctly and students must know how to write an SOP for Canada Student Visa.

 SOP is just as significant as recommendations and tests of English language proficiency, and other necessities.

 In this blog, we will discuss how to write an SOP for Canada Student Visa, along with examples of SOP samples for Canada.

 What is SOP | Statement of Purpose?

 What is SOP?
 The term “SOP” or “Statement of Purpose” refers to an essay that explains why you are applying to a specific program or university.
 It is a document that is needed by international universities and necessary to explain why you want to study in Canada.
 SOP is one of the requirements when applying to study in Canada.

 The SOP enables the admissions committee to analyze your future goals, objectives, subject knowledge, and expectations.
 It explains your motivation for studying in Canada to the admissions committee as well as your advantages over other candidates.